4 things I hate about Spain – opinion of a US expat

 Spanish politics is a joke – and not a very funny one

-From the ponytailed class warriors in (almost) million dollar homes on the left to the actual walking undead who were until recently running the country from the right, Spanish politics is just one bad joke.
+From the ponytailed class warriors in million dollar homes on the far left to the actual walking undead who were fairly recently running the country from the right, Spanish politics is just one bad joke.

-During lunch, the story broke on TV that Prime Minister Rajoy had been texting Luis Bárcenas – the ex-treasurer of the party who was then in prison for funnelling money out of the country.
+During lunch, the story broke on TV that (then) Prime Minister Rajoy had been texting Luis Bárcenas – the ex-treasurer of the party who was – and still is – in prison for funnelling money out of the country, and apparently handing envelopes full of cash to party members.

 “Be strong, Luis.
 We’re pulling for you.
 Hugs and kisses.” – Mariano.